abadid/cmsc424-spring2018/project6/README.md

    2. c.frequentflieron = a.airlineid, fl.customerid = c.customerid, fl.flightid=f.flightid.
    3. fl.customerid = c.customerid, fl.flightid=f.flightid, c.frequentflieron = a.airlineid.
    4. c.frequentflieron = a.airlineid, fl.flightid=f.flightid, fl.customerid = c.customerid.
+5. True or false: At least one table is first accessed with some method other than a sequential scan
+6. True or false: Each join has exactly two (not more and not less) operators that feed data into it.
-5. State 1,2 or 3 (only 1 correct answer): On which of the following join conditions does the query optimizer perform poorly in terms of overestimating or underestimating the size of the output?
+7. Multiple choice (only one correct): On which of the following join conditions does the query optimizer perform poorly in terms of overestimating or underestimating the size of the output?
    1. fl.flightid=f.flightid
    2. fl.customerid = c.customerid
    3. c.frequentflieron = a.airlineid